Today in Apple history: Apple founded by Steve Jobs, Steve Wozniak, Ron Wayne

 The original contract that founded Apple.

-The original Apple contract.
+The original contract by which Apple was founded.

 Photo: Apple

-Apple II computer is a breakthrough
+Apple II computer becomes a breakthrough

 By early 1977, Apple was ready to release its breakthrough Apple II.
 And the company lined up venture funding to fuel expansion far beyond its humble origins.